yuvaldori/gigaspaces-wiki-jekyll/xap102/administration-and-monitoring-api.markdown

-Before diving into the Admin API, here are some code examples showing how the Admin API can be used to display information on the of currently deployed services / components:
+Before diving into the Admin API, here are some code examples showing how the Admin API can be used to display information on the currently deployed services / components:

 {% inittab admin_test|top %}
 {% tabcontent GSA %}